Michal1609/AiNewsImporter/vibememory.md

 ## Important Notes for Development

-1. When making code changes, always follow the existing architecture and separation of concerns.
+1. **Exception Handling**: All services now support global exception handling via `IExceptionHandler`.
+When adding new code with try-catch blocks, always add the caught exceptions to the global collection using `_exceptionHandler.AddException(ex)`.

-2. After any significant changes to the codebase, update both `README.md` and `vibememory.md` to reflect these changes.
+2. When making code changes, always follow the existing architecture and separation of concerns.

-3. The `ApiService` is responsible for all API communication - do not create separate HTTP clients elsewhere.
+3. After any significant changes to the codebase, update both `README.md` and `vibememory.md` to reflect these changes.

-4. When processing dates, be careful with the date filtering logic to avoid missing news items.
+4. The `ApiService` is responsible for all API communication - do not create separate HTTP clients elsewhere.

-5. Error handling is important - catch exceptions at appropriate levels and report them through `ApiService.SendErrorsToWebAsync()`.
+5. When processing dates, be careful with the date filtering logic to avoid missing news items.

 6. The application is designed to be resilient - it will try to continue processing sources even if some fail.